Employee Health and Safety

 【Cafeteria Plans】

-• To both promote employee health and work/life balance, we subsidize employee use of various services, including sports and fitness classes, health screenings, childcare, and nursing care services.
+• To both promote employee health and work-life balance, we subsidize employee use of various services, including sports and fitness classes, health screenings, fertility treatment, childcare, and nursing care services.

 【Recreation Facilities】